 People/organization/admins search for people in the crowd who can code/execute ideas/interact with the community/follow deadlines.
-That takes a lot of time, commitment and inputs from your side to truly show in front of them.
+That takes a lot of time, commitment and inputs from your side to truly show out.
 That’s why the program is for students and not recommended for part-time working professionals (Check the FAQ for that)

 If you don’t get through it, remember its not the end of the world and they are plenty of wand shops willing to accept you.

 Real story – The day after I was accepted.
 I called my friend Shashank who got in as well in Debian to ask him how he felt after getting in?
-And we both kinda concluded that nothing “special” really.
+And we both kinda concluded that nothing special really.
 And now too, after finishing it.
 To be perfectly frank, life has not changed for us.
 Life goes on the same … GSoCer or not.
 There are still hardships.
 We are the same people before GSoC, contributing to open-source because of our genuine love for the community and we like giving back to it, in whatever way we can.
 Honestly, that’s what matters.
 People nowadays probably aren’t understanding the purpose of Google Summer of Code.
-The society and colleges have just publicized it a lot that people go crazy over it.
+The society and colleges have publicized and hyped it a lot that people go crazy over it.
 I have seen my juniors at ALiAS, be that.
 GSoC was never meant to be like that.
 I like to steer away people from this, through this message.

-Well, that’s all I got.
+Well folks, that’s all I got.
 What do you think?
-Are you associated with GSoC past or present Mentor or student) then connect with me on LinkedIn or any of the social media channels you prefer.
+Are you associated with GSoC.
+Past or present Mentor or student then connect with me on LinkedIn or any of the social media channels you prefer.
 I would love to know all of you, especially from Sugar Labs.
 Also, tell me what do you think.
-What did you do differently?
+What would you do differently?
 Go ahead, spam the comments section.